digitalnochu/digitalnochu-tg-kspr-py/readme.md

 - Idealized: _Oct 26, 2024_
 - Developed: _Oct 27, 2024_
 - First Official Run: _Oct 29, 2024_
-- Number of official runs by dev as of Oct 2024: _2 runs.
-60 bots/run_
+- Number of official runs by dev as of Nov 4 2024: _5 runs_

 ## Installation